 Although the exact pathophysiology of UC remains unknown, it is postulated to be the result of a combination of dysregulated interactions between the host’s genetic predisposition, environmental triggers and exposures, and the intestinal microbiome, all of which undoubtedly interact with the innate and adaptive immune systems.
 The overarching hypotheses suggest that the above-mentioned factors function dependently on one another to establish and maintain intestinal homeostasis, which is altered upon dysregulation of any of the contributing players, presenting a platform upon which UC can develop.

 Studies in molecular genetics have shed light onto the genetic contribution to the development of UC.
-Monozygotic twin studies have demonstrated concordance rates of 16% in UC.3 In addition, 8% to 14% of patients with UC were found with a family history of IBD, and a first-degree family member with UC statistically increases a person’s risk of development of IBD by approximately tenfold.3,4 To date, genome-wide association studies have identified 163 loci linked to IBD.3 Although disease-specific genes have not yet been identified, patients with UC are often found with mutations of epithelial barrier function, ...
+Monozygotic twin studies have demonstrated concordance rates of 16% in UC.3 In addition, 8% to 14% of patients with UC were found with a family history of IBD, and a first-degree family member with UC statistically increases a person’s risk of development of IBD by approximately tenfold.3,4 To date, genome-wide association studies have identified 163 loci linked to IBD.3 Although disease-specific genes have not yet been identified, patients with UC are often found with mutations of ...